artsus4/hakchi2-wiki/FAQ.md

 **Q: I found a bug!
 How can I help you to fix it?**

-**A:** Create an issue on GitHub: https://github.com/ClusterM/hakchi2/issues Of course you can ask about it on some forums.
+**A:** Create an issue on GitHub: https://github.com/ClusterM/hakchi2/issues

+Of course you can ask about it on some forums.
 But I can't read them all.
 Please use the link above if you want to let me know about this bug.
 Please do not report me about emulation bugs, hakchi2 is not emulator.

+Also there is guide how to make good bugreport: you

 **Q: Have you planned some other cool features?**